adusachev/scanplot/README.md

-The proposed algorithm considers the digitization of the scatterplot as the task of detecting a pattern in the image.
+The proposed algorithm considers the digitization of the scatter plot as the task of detecting a pattern in the image.
 The technique of marker detection on image is based on Template Matching algorithm, Generalized Hough Transform and Mean-Shift clustering.